TheWorldOfPC/Windows11-Debloat-Privacy-Guide/README.md

 del /F /Q "C:\Windows\System32\Tasks\Microsoft\Windows\SettingSync\*"
 ```

+## Optimizing Windows 11

+• Here is a WinAeroTweaker export file, open WinAeroTweaker on your PC and import the file

+• Here are some "safe" to disable Windows 11 services (used to be much more in .65 update)

 ## Stripping Windows 11 to barebone!

 **NOTE : This method or removing windows components can be dangerous and may corrupt your windows installation, you are doing this at your own risk** <br>